Home Privacy Policy Feedback Link to us Site Map Forums

 This function works differently when used as a PLSQL built-in function as opposed to running it in SQL.
-As a PLSQL function, rawtohex may perform an implicit conversion before converting to a hexadecimal value.
+As a PLSQL function, the RAWTOHEX function may perform an implicit conversion before converting to a hexadecimal value.
 This may result in a different value being returned by this function between PLSQL and SQL.

 For example, if you ran the following: